project-chip/connectedhomeip/docs/silabs/wifi/SiWx917_SoC_FWUpdate.md

-# Updating SiWx917 SoC Firmware using Tera Term
+# Updating SiWx917 SoC Connectivity Firmware

-> Please note that the method of updating the SiWx917 SoC firmware listed below is considered a legacy mode of operation.
-You may also update the SiWx917 SoC firmware using Simplicity Commander.
-For instructions on how to do this please consider [Running Demo on the SiWx917SoC](./RUN_DEMO_SiWx917_SoC.md)
+Download the recommended version of firmware before you start with the update process from the [Matter Artifacts page](../general/ARTIFACTS.md)

+## Steps to update the firmware on SiWx917 SoC radio board using Simplicity Studio
+1. Refer to the Simplicity Studio documentation on flashing a device [Upgrading SiWx917 Connectivity firmware](http://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-building-and-flashing/flashing)

+## Steps to update the firmware on SiWx917 SoC radio board using Simplicity Commander
+1. Refer to the Simplicity Commander documentation on flashing a device [Upgrading SiWx917 Connectivity firmware with Simplicity Commander](https://www.silabs.com/documents/public/user-guides/ug162-simplicity-commander-reference-guide.pdf)

-## Steps to update the firmware on SiWx917 SoC radio board
+## Steps to update the firmware on SiWx917 SoC radio board using Tera Term
 1. Connect power cable to radio board.

 2. Jumper should be connected.